 Dr. Jürgen Pionteck

-Do-it-yourself experiments: Experience polymer synthesis and physics with your own hands
+Do-it-yourself experiments: Polymer synthesis and hands-on physics

 Open labs and pilot plants